TREASURIES-U.S. yields edge up as market awaits Fed meeting next week

 By Herbert Lash

-NEW YORK, June 6 (Reuters) - Treasury yields traded slightly higher on Tuesday as the market awaits the release next week of key consumer price data followed by a Federal Reserve meeting in which futures traders expect policymakers to pause the hiking of interest rates.
+NEW YORK, June 6 (Reuters) - Treasury yields edged higher on Tuesday as the market awaits the release next week of consumer price data followed by a Federal Reserve meeting in which futures traders expect policymakers to pause their aggressive hiking of interest rates.

-The two-year US2YT=RR Treasury yield, which typically moves in step with interest rate expectations, rose 4.6 basis points to 4.529%, while the yield on 10-year notes US10YT=RR rose 3.4 basis points to 3.727%.
+The two-year US2YT=RR Treasury yield, which typically moves in step with interest rate expectations, rose 3.3 basis points to 4.516%, while the yield on 10-year notes US10YT=RR unchanged to 3.693%.

 The Reserve Bank of Australia earlier on Tuesday raised rates by a quarter-point to an 11-year high of 4.1%.
 The Australian central bank warned that further tightening may be required to ensure that inflation returns to target.

+The Bank of Canada meets on Wednesday, and if it pauses that increases the likelihood the Fed does too a week later, said Thierry Wizman, global FX & interest rates strategist at Macquarie in New York.

+"You might want to infer a little bit about what the Fed might do, but not too much, especially if they hike," he said.

-The RBA move was a bit surprising but with U.S. debt ceiling worries out of the way, people in the U.S. are focused more on next week than this week, said Mike Schumacher, head of macro strategy at Wells Fargo Securities in New York.
+The RBA move was a bit surprising but with U.S. debt ceiling worries out of the way, people in the U.S. are focused more on next week than this week.

-The Labor Department on June 13 will release the Consumer Price Index (CPI) for May, a day before the Fed is expected to keep its target rate unchanged at 5%-5.25%.
-It would be the first time since March 2022 that the U.S. central bank does not raise rates.
+The Labor Department will release the Consumer Price Index (CPI) for May on June 13, a day before the Fed is seen keeping its target rate unchanged at 5%-5.25% - the first time since March 2022 that the U.S. central bank does not raise rates.

+"The Fed could look at CPI and use it as justification to hike," Wizman said.
+"But I wish they wouldn't, because if they look through that and look at what's in the pipeline, they'll see a lot more disinflation than what's reflected in the CPI."

 Markets also are waiting for the Treasury Department to issue around $1 trillion in short-term bills to replenish cash reserves depleted during the debt ceiling impasse in Congress.

 "It's going to take cash out of the market, that's the idea.
-Treasury wants to boost its cash balance," Schumacher said.
+Treasury wants to boost its cash balance," said Mike Schumacher, head of macro strategy at Wells Fargo Securities in New York.

-The spread on the inversion of the Treasury yield curve, which is a recession harbinger when short-dated debt yields more than longer-dated debt, was at -80.5 basis points.
+The spread on the inversion of the Treasury yield curve, known as a recession harbinger when short-dated debt yields more than longer-dated debt, was at -82.7 basis points.

 Price